hannah-melzer/ESN_MA_Thesis/README.md

 Applying the ESN to CESM - Kuroshio example Mar 26th [View ESN applied to CESM](docs/Applying_ESN_to_CESM.md)

+Applying the ESN to CESM using the full dataset! - Kuroshio Region April 8th [View Kuro](docs/Kuro.md)

 ## Notes

 You can view my notes from meetings and discussions with my supervisors here: [View Notes](docs/notes.md)